 Charitable Deduction Rules for 2018

 For the 2018 tax year, the income tax deduction for donations hasn't changed.
 You'll still need to itemize your donations if you wish to claim it.
-However, the threshold has been set higher, at $12,000 for individual taxpayers and $24,000 for married couples.
+However, the threshold has been set higher, at $12,000 for individual taxpayers and $24,000 for married couples filing jointly.
 To claim the eyeglasses tax deduction, your charitable donations will need to be higher than the threshold.